 2. Millennials give to organizations their friends and peers support.

 This isn’t just about social fundraising – although strong peer networks and influence certainly helps – but it’s about how Millennials get and trust information.
 The same study cited earlier also found, “only 1% of Millennials said that a compelling advertisement would make them trust a brand more“.
 Or as the research summary post put it:

 Key Takeaway: They trust the messages they get from their peers more than the messages they get straight from you.

 Ideas You Can Use:

-- Ask Millennials, specifically and personally, to share key information and posts for you
+- Ask millennials, specifically and personally, to share key information and posts for you online.

-- Create a peer to peer fundraising campaign where they are able to, and asked, to use their network and skills for good – for you
+- Create a peer-to-peer fundraising campaign where they are able to, and asked, to use their network and skills to help benefit your mission.

-Trust is a common theme amongst Millennial research.
-In the aforementioned consumer behaviour study, they found that Millennials value authenticity over content and blogs over traditional media.
-But if you are able to connect with Millennials, earn their attention and keep their trust, they can be quite loyal as:
+Trust is a common theme in studies on Millennial philanthropic behavior.
+In the aforementioned consumer behavior study, Millennials were found to value authenticity over content and blogs over traditional media.
+But if you are able to connect with Millennials, earn their attention and keep their trust, they can be quite loyal donors:

 60% said that they are often or always loyal to brands that they currently purchase.
-The sooner you build a relationship and deep connection with millennials, the better because they will continue to purchase from you as an adult.
+The sooner you build a relationship and deep connection with millennials, the better because they will continue to purchase from you.

-Key Takeaway: You have to demonstrate you are trustworthy to them before they get involved, and you have to keep that trust to keep them involved.
+Key Takeaway: You have to demonstrate you are trustworthy to them before they get involved, and you have to maintain that trust to keep them involved.